joeljose350/joeljose350/README.md

 I use Linux operating systems on my laptop and server.
 I also have experience creating and managing virtual machines on VMware Workstation and Oracle Virtualbox, troubleshooting problems in Linux machines on the command line and configuring SOHO network infrastructure.

 I love interacting with people who have the same passion for software engineering and open-source software as I do.
-Feel free to contact me via the contact links below, and I look forward to hearing from you!
+Feel free to contact me via the contact links below.

 <br>